-Saturday, December 5th 2020, 6:02 am - In December 2016, rain started to flood Thailand, and the added water did not dissipate until the New Year.
+Sunday, December 5th 2021, 1:07 am - In December 2016, rain started to flood Thailand, and the added water did not dissipate until the new year.

-In December 2017, Southern Thailand faced a lot of rain.
-Way more rain than capacity would allow.
-The area flooded for over thirty days which cost around 120 billion baht or US$4 billion.
+In December 2017, southern Thailand faced a lot of rain.
+A lot more rain than capacity would allow.
+The area flooded for more than 30 days, which cost around 120 billion baht or US$4 billion.

-From December 4 to 5th, the provinces 134 mm of rain accumulated in Songkhla and 120 mm in Nakhon Si Thammarat.
+From Dec.
+4-5, the province's 134 mm of rain accumulated in Songkhla and 120 mm in Nakhon Si Thammarat.

 This was already after four days of extreme rain for other provinces in southern Thailand.

-The Thai Meteorological Department's Automatic Weather Station reported that over 500 mm of rain fell between December 1 to 7 along the southern coast of the country.
+The Thai Meteorological Department's Automatic Weather Station reported that over 500 mm of rain fell between Dec.1-7 along the southern coast of the country.

-Courtesy: YouTube / Number12 Flooding on the streets of Koh Samui.
+Flooding on the streets of Koh Samui.
+(YouTube/Number12)

 The reason the area was inundated with so much rain was due to multiple factors.
 During the end of November there's an intensifying convective activity that occurs from the South China Sea to the Malay Peninsula.

-On December 3, a tropical depression developed just west of Malay Peninsula.
-A northeast monsoon was feeding the tropical depression extremely moist air, which resulted in record-setting week-long rain.
+On Dec.
+3, a tropical depression developed just west of Malay Peninsula.
+A northeast monsoon was feeding the tropical depression extremely moist air, which resulted in record-setting, week-long rain.

-Courtesy: Instagram / @hannakarlson Floods hits Thai Island of Koh Samui
+Floods hits Thai Island of Koh Samui.
+(Instagram/@hannakarlson)

 The flooding killed 91 people and affected 360,000.